How to Make Money on YouTube: 7 Effective Strategies

 Additional YouTube features that are built into the Partner program include Super Chat and Super Stickers, which let fans pay you in exchange for pinned comments and animated graphics, respectively.

 In order to run a successful fan funding campaign, you’ll need to spread the word to your audience so they have the opportunity to contribute.
 Conclude your videos by politely inviting viewers to support your work.

 Most content doesn’t go viral.
 When it does, however, many news outlets want copies so that they can replay it to their audience.
 In this case, you can make money by licensing it to the media and charging them a license fee for permission to use it.

 Step 1: Put your contact information front and center

 There’s no real formula for creating viral content.
 It’s often just a matter of strong marketing strategies and chance.
 If you do happen to create a viral video, the first thing you should do is make your contact information easy to find.
 This will improve the chances that news outlets will reach out and offer payment in exchange for a licensed copy.

-Create an email account containing the name of your YouTube channel, and place it on your website and in the description section of your YouTube channel.
+Create an email account containing your YouTube channel name and place it on your website and in the description section of your YouTube channel.
 Explain what this email address is for with a clear and direct statement, such as: For business inquiries, please reach out at [email address].

 Step 2: Join a video rights marketplace